danim-hub/weblogic-spring-hateoas-T300/README.md

-# java7-web-rest-springboot1
+# weblogic-spring-hateoas-T300

-REST application based on Spring Boot
+REST application based on Spring Boot using HATEOAS

+Compatible with JDK 6 and Weblogic 10.3.6